 The benefits of working from home as a parent are clear.
-You can spend more time with your children, set your own schedule and dodge a work commute that might include waiting in traffic to get there.
-While these advantages give you more flexibility and can allow you to spend more time with your children, you still might need to put some ground rules in place first.
+You can spend more time with your children, set your own schedule and dodge a work commute.
+While these advantages give you more flexibility, you still might need to put some ground rules in place first.

 1. Set boundaries for work.

-Putting parameters in place is key when you choose to work from home especially if there are people (including kids) there while you are working.
+Putting parameters in place is key when working from home especially if there’s family there while you are working.
 Writer and Author, Kimberly Palmer of Smart Mom, Rich Mom suggests creating your own space for work within your space.
 She adds, “If you are launching a business from home, then you’ll want to have your own dedicated space to work on it, even if it’s a desk in the corner of the playroom.
 (That happens to be my own setup for my writing.)”
-Palmer also emphasizes setting boundaries about where and when you’ll work and points out that setting these expectations can make it easier for the other members to know your schedule.
+Palmer also emphasizes setting boundaries about where and when you’ll work.
+She points out that setting these expectations can make it easier for the other members to know your schedule.
 This will allow you be productive during your work time.

 2. Determine the best time to get things done.